 - How will successful completion of the aims change the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field?

-- Does the application challenge and seek to shift current research or clinical practice paradigms by utilizing novel theoretical concepts, approaches or methodologies, instrumentation, or interventions?
+- Does the application advance current research or clinical practice paradigms by utilizing novel theoretical concepts, approaches or methodologies, instrumentation, or interventions?

 - Are the overall strategy, methodology, and analyses well-reasoned and appropriate to accomplish the specific aims of the project?